A Good Book

 “Sy!” she yelled again, just as he turned the corner from the upstairs bedroom and descended the aging wooden stairs, which squeaked like asthmatic mice with every step.

 “I’m coming.
 I’m coming,” he grinned, still tucking in his shirt.
 “You’d rather I go naked?!”

 Ruthie’s lips parted slightly as she watched her husband of thirty-four years.
 He walked with a slight limp from his hip surgery the previous summer.

 She waited until he reached the last step, stood on her toes, and shared her thoughts by planting a kiss on his familiar weathered lips and giving him a squeeze around his hips.
 When their mouths parted he kissed her slightly rouged cheeks and put his large fingers through her shoulder-length wavy gray hair.

 As he snapped his tan parka, he asked, “Who is this we’re seeing again?”

-“Hooks?” he rolled questionably across his tongue, while holding the screen door open for Ruthie to lock the door.
-She put her arm in his as they walked towards there eighties Plymouth.
+“Hooks?” he rolled questionably across his tongue while holding the screen door open for Ruthie to lock the door.
+She put her arm in his as they walked towards their eighties Plymouth.
 “Isn’t she that environmental fiction writer you like so much?”